MarcNickl/Screen_Studies-Year-3/_SS_Y3_Main .md

 the ineficency of lights and how they arnt very light efficent so they need stong lights to power

 (soft light was used since the being of cinema how)

+## Henri Deca

+Look at Henri Decae's work with Jean-Pierre Melville and François Truffaut on 400 Blows Henri Decae also worked with Jacques Dupont

+## Raoul Coutard

 Raoul Coutard's more notible work with soft light was in [-@godardPetitSoldat1963]